yosemitebandit/vvebsite/src/entries/synecdoche.md

 I enjoyed the paintings and the recursed maps.
 The singer in the bar and the box office.
 The girl in the green jacket who would be missed.

+*update*
+Was he dead from a very early point in the film?
+Hallucinating on his unfinished works in a moment of elongated time, like that Borges story..?